manuelmusngi/volatility-smile-trading-analysis-framework/README.md

 # volatility_smile_trading_analysis
 Volatility Smile Trading in options derivatives refers to a trading strategy or analytical approach that exploits the non-uniform distribution of implied volatility (IV) across different strike prices of options with the same expiration date.
-This is an example framework of how it can be developed.

 #### project structure
 volatility-smile-trading-analysis\